solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 ## Preferred solution

-Design an migration solution that addresses the needs and requirements of the organization.
+Design a migration solution that addresses the needs and requirements of the organization.
 Provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.

 *High-level architecture*